Research Day Chair's Message

 Thursday, June 20, 2019 from 8:00 am to 5:00 pm

 Chestnut Conference Centre, 89 Chestnut Street, Toronto

-Research Day also aims to support the training of the next generation of psychiatry researchers, and provides the opportunity for trainees to prepare and deliver an academic presentation.
-With this in mind, we will be hosting a Mentorship Breakfast again this year, just prior to Dr. Barch’s keynote lecture.
-This event aims to connect trainees with faculty within our Department and also provides trainees the opportunity to meet our keynote speaker.
+Harvey Stancer Research Day (HSRD) is a major function of the Department of Psychiatry at U of T. It allows our community to come together and provides a forum through which the outstanding research work carried out in our Department can be showcased and shared with the Department, the Toronto psychiatric community and the public.
+HSRD also aims to support the training of the next generation of psychiatry researchers, and provides the opportunity for trainees to prepare and deliver an academic presentation.
+With this in mind, we will be hosting a Mentorship Breakfast again.
+This event aims to connect trainees with faculty within our Department and is always a well-reviewed event, so be sure to join us!

 Stephanie Ameis MD, MSc, FRCPC

 O’Brien Scholar, Child and Youth Mental Health Collaborative at CAMH and Sick Kids, Staff Psychiatrist, Child and Youth Psychiatry, Centre for Addiction and Mental Health (CAMH), Assistant Professor, Department of Psychiatry, University of Toronto.